USPaiva/bombcrypto-bcbot/README.md

 images and removed send all heroes to work, excepted commons, when is a new map .

-beta version of multiaccount for windows.
+beta version of multiaccount for windows. beta version of multiaccount for Ubuntu using firefox, if you want use other browser you need to change the images.

 # BombCrypto BCBOT
 This is a python bot to automate BombCrypto game.